Nouns and Pronouns

 Mariah caught the ball.

-Indefinite pronouns represent a person or thing that we don’t have a specific number of.
-For example:
+Indefinite pronouns represent a person or thing that we don’t have a specific number of:

 In this case, the indefinite pronoun is anybody because it refers to an immeasurable amount of people.